Btwo2/PythonToAndroidSDK/README.md

 Step 4: Customize the Buildozer spec file
 Edit the generated buildozer.spec file to configure the app (like app name, package name, etc.).
 That's really important for android packaging
-All the librarys must be included
+All the libraries must be included

 	# Some tips